milesizzo/artemis/README.md

 # artemis
-This repository contains Artemis configuration files for each station.
+This repository contains Artemis SBS configuration files for each station, as well as other miscellaneous configurations (eg. joystick, registry).

-Also in this repository:
-* artemis-4k.reg - registry settings for running Artemis in full-screen 4K mode
-* artemis-no-music.reg - registry settings for disabling music at startup